42/42-bootstrap/README.rst

 * "make run", "make test", "make migrate" and other short usefull commands defined in Makefile.
 * Standartized project and application structure.
 This is critical if there are many developers working on project.
 * Extensible base.html that is flexible enough for almost all our projects.
 And it uses bootstrap flexible layout.
 * helpers42cc reusable django application that will be filled with commonly used solutions.
-Right now it's userpic templatetag, resize_image helper and validate_resizable validator.
+Right now it includes: userpic templatetag, resize_image helper and validate_resizable validator.
 * Coming soon: Some commonly used solutions that depend on actual models will be placed in "demo" django application.
 These includes: haystack-solr searching, social auth, etc.